 - Worldwide System for Conformity Testing and Certification of Electrotechnical Equipment and Components(IECEE), where ISS is a full member since 1965

-- European Committee for Standardization (CEN), where ISS is an affiliate member since 2008
+- European Committee for Standardization (CEN), where ISS is a full member since January 1, 2017

-- European Committee for Electrotechnical Standardization (CENELEC), where ISS is an affiliate member since 2005
+- European Committee for Electrotechnical Standardization (CENELEC), is a full member since January 1, 2017

 - European Telecommunications Standards Institute (ETSI)